Python Data API

 Parameters:

-api_key(str, optional): API key (overrides global config)base_url(str, optional): Base URL (overrides global config)async_mode(bool, optional): If True, uses async HTTP for fire-and-forget publishes (10-100x faster).
-Default: False for backward compatibility
+api_key(str, optional): API key (overrides global config)base_url(str, optional): Base URL (overrides global config)async_mode(bool, optional): If True (default), uses async HTTP for fire-and-forget publishesuser_id(str, optional): User ID for request headersorg_id(str, optional): Organization ID for request headersuser_name(str, optional): User name for request headers

 Methods: